 Ask your healthcare provider if there are any activities you should not do after the

 What might affect my test results?

 Taking either antiviral medicines or medicines that suppress your immune system will

 affect your results.
 If you take these medicines, you may not be able to have this

 How do I get ready for this test?

-Make sure to tell the healthcare provider if you are taking antiviral medicines, even
+Tell the healthcare provider if you are taking antiviral medicines, even if it's for

-if it's for something common like cold sores.
-Be sure your healthcare provider knows
+something common like cold sores.
+Also tell your healthcare provider about all other

 medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines